tatobi/techchallange/README.md

 An AWS ECS cluster deployed to public multi-AZ subnets with serverless FARGATE task to create the initial database schema to PostgreSQL, this invoked by an AWS Lambda function.
 Finally, an AutoScaled  ECS serverless FARGATE service deployed behind a V2 LoadBalancer to the ECS cluster running the Docker image URI given as the stack parameter.
 The above cost-effective and highly available solution does not use VMs and very flexible to scale.
 To improve security, the next step would be register S3 domain and offload HTTPS trffic with V2 LoadBalancer in front of the app service.
+The ECS tasks are deployed to public subnet to be able to get the public Docker image, from security viewpoint it would be a slight security enhancement to deploy them to private and adding a NAT gateway.

 [![N|Solid](https://raw.githubusercontent.com/tatobi/techchallange/master/docs/techchallange.png)](https://raw.githubusercontent.com/tatobi/techchallange/master/docs/techchallange.png)